 These successes came during democratic South Korea’s darkest hour, economically speaking.
 The economic crisis that had begun with a collapse in Thailand’s currency led to disaster for South Korea: the government’s credit rating was downgraded, many of its biggest companies needed emergency loans, and the won collapsed.
 In December 1997 the South Korean government accepted a $58 billion loan from the International Monetary Fund; to this day what in the United States is referred to as the “Asian financial crisis” is called the IMF crisis in Korea.
 Although the economy began growing again quickly (by 2001 the loan had been fully repaid, ahead of schedule) the sudden and brutal nature of the crisis was apparently psychologically devastating to Koreans at the time.9

 It was in the immediate aftermath of the IMF crisis that Kim Dae-jung, then president of South Korea, began pursuing a policy of encouraging the sale and distribution of Korean cultural products abroad.
 The Ministry of Culture, now named the Ministry of Culture, Sports, and Tourism, began directly funding entertainment ventures.
 The Korean Creative Contents Agency (KOCCA) was established in 2005; so was the Korean Venture Investment Corporation, a partially government-funded fund management group that maintains a for-profit fund earmarked for pop-cultural ventures.
-The Ministry has also, through KOCCA, sponsored events designed to promote Korean idol pop abroad, such as KCON, the now-frequent conventions outside Korea that rely mostly on idol-pop concerts but also spotlight Korean culture and products and “K-Pop Night Out” events at South by Southwest.10 Meanwhile, KBS, the national public broadcaster, has been broadcasting the weekly music show Music Bank since 1998; MBC, also a public broadcaster, airs the weekly music show Music Core; and both broadcast shows which regularly feature the most popular idols, such as Immortal 2 and Yoo Hee-Yeol’s Sketchbook (KBS) or King of Masked Singer, Weekly Idol, and I Live Alone (MBC).
+The Ministry has also, through KOCCA, sponsored events designed to promote Korean idol pop abroad, such as the idol-pop-featuring, Korean-culture-themed convention KCON and “K-Pop Night Out” events at South by Southwest.10 Meanwhile, KBS, the national public broadcaster, has been broadcasting the weekly music show Music Bank since 1998; MBC, also a public broadcaster, airs the weekly music show Music Core; and both broadcast shows which regularly feature the most popular idols, such as Immortal 2 and Yoo Hee-Yeol’s Sketchbook (KBS) or King of Masked Singer, Weekly Idol, and I Live Alone (MBC).

 It would be a mistake to think that the idol-pop companies are directly managed by the Korean government.
 (Or that the Korean government funds only idol pop.)
 A better characterization of the situation would be that the Korean government provides a certain amount of infrastructure to support idol pop, and the occasional small direct boost to reach audiences overseas.